pirateking92/girraphicTask/README.md

 `npm run build && start`

 Navigate to 'localhost:3000' in your preferred browser and you will be able to interact with the program :)

+## Tests

+If you would like to run the tests, navigate to either the backend or the frontend with

+`cd backend`

+`cd frontend`

+from the main *girraphicTask* folder, and then run

+`npm test`

+to run jest and the tests